 Shopping at Bangkok Airport

-If shopping is your favourite pastime, you will love it here at Suvarnabhumi International Airport.
+Suvarnabhumi International Airport has many shops.
 There is everything from designer brands to luxury labels to local handicrafts.
-With more than 270 retail shops dotting the International Departure and Arrival Halls as well as Transit Hall (on third floor), you will find limitless possibilities when it comes to last-minute browsing or simply window shopping.
+There are more than 270 retail shops dotting the International Departure and Arrival Halls as well as Transit Hall (on third floor).
+You will find limitless possibilities when it comes to last-minute browsing or simply window shopping.

-A shopping tip: if you plan to buy local handicrafts at the airport, be prepared to pay at least twice the price you would normally pay downtown or upcountry.
-For imported goods, such as liquor, brand-name luxury products, cosmetics or perfume, go right ahead – you’ve already got the best deal in town here.
+A shopping tip: if you plan to buy local handicrafts at the airport, they will cost twice the price you would normally pay.
+For imported goods, such as liquor, brand-name luxury products, cosmetics or perfume, go right ahead – you’ve got the best deal in town here.

 - Hair Salon